dinanathsj29/unix-tutorial-for-beginners/README.md

 6.1.
 What is Linux?
 ---------------------

-- Linux OS is built by `Linus Torewell` in the year 1991 ???
+- Linux OS is built by `Linus Torvalds` in the year 1991
 - The name `Linux` assigned/came from the `Linux Kernel`
 - Linux is an open-source, free to use (Community Developed) operating system widely used for Computer Hardware and Software, Game Development, Tablet PCs, Mainframe computers, etc.
 - Linux is replica or duplicate of Unix but does not use the actual source code of Unix